Angerback/cornershop-frontend-test-2/README.md

 I include some goodies as loadable components to start with code splitting right on, and planning to add webpack somwhere in the future.
 I see the app is divided in several pages, so I include a router, in this case react router dom.

 From here on I will work on the storage and populating it through actions and build the app most basic flow, from welcome page to a main screen with a loading state

+As I am making some progress and have made a general structure of what the app will be built like, I start with tests.
+From this point forward, I'll try to test the main component features.